precap/dcc-ex.github.io/docs/ex-commandstation/ready-to-run/connecting.rst

    Engine Driver App Icon

 Once loaded, select your preferences when the Intro/Setup wizard launches.
 You can skip to the next paragraph if you see the "Welcome to Engine Driver" Wizard screen.
-If you have already used Engine Driver, you can run the wizard again from the app menu:
+If you have already used Engine Driver, you can run the wizard again from the app menu.
+Any settings from a previous run will be maintained:

 .. figure:: /_static/images/engine_driver/ed_preferences1.png
    :alt: Engine Driver App Menu